In 1996,

 What ends?

-I've got a little story to tell.
+I've got a little story

 It's a story made of chapters, but it's not a book.
 It's a